harturalcantara/harturalcantara/README.md

 ## About me

 <p align="justify">
-Student of the Computer Science course at the Federal University of Ceará, passionate about learning and developing in the area that involves technology.
-Currently focusing on topics related to backend, web frontend and mobile app development.
 Taking steps to become an excellent Software Engineer.
 </p>

 ### Tools